 Hepatitis B. Your job, lifestyle, or health history may put you at risk of becoming infected with hepatitis B. This vaccine is safe for use during pregnancy.

 Influenza vaccine.
 You can get the flu vaccine any time prior to or during pregnancy as there is no known risk to the baby.
 Getting the flu when you’re pregnant can be very uncomfortable and pregnant women are at increased risk for serious complications from the flu, so vaccination is even more important.
+All pregnant women with suspected or known influenza infection should be treated with Tamiflu.

 Tetanus, diphtheria, and pertussis.
 Recently, pertussis was added to the tetanus-diphtheria vaccine.
 Pertussis is a transmissable respiratory infection that poses the greatest risk to infants less than 4 months old.
 There have been outbreaks of pertussis in Canada in recent years.
 Regardless of vaccination history, it is recommended that all pregnant women receive the Tdap vaccine (Tetanus Toxoid, Reduced Diphtheria Toxoid and Reduced Acellular Pertussis) between 21 and 32 weeks of gestation.
 You should be vaccinated with Tdap in every pregnancy.
 Once you are vaccinated, your body will make antibodies that provide protection to your newborn.
 The vaccine is safe for the mother and the fetus.